maxmash1/copilot-workshop/project-2-tictactoe-analyzer/README.md

 - Are you able to refactor and/or optimize the code, any methods?
 - Generate documentation based on the code that explains what the program does.

+> [!TIP]
+> If Copilot is blocked from using public code, it is highly recommended to read the prompt engineering guidance and prompt tips below to break prompts into smaller action items.

 ## Optional:
 In this optional section of the project, you'll use GitHub Copilot to create a browser version of the Tic Tac Toe game you completed in the first exercise.
 No order or task list is provided, the goal here is to prompt Copilot Chat to create the JavaScript version of this game and any other necessary files you need to run it in the browser (hint: HTML, CSS).
 Optionally if you have time you can modify the look of the webpage to make the game interface visually appealing.